Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/2.ngsi-ld-to-version-objects/README.md

 3. Upload a NGSI-LD file

 ### 1. Upload NiFi Workflow
-Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `env.user` file.
+Log on to the [Apache NiFi user interface](https://localhost:8443/nifi) using the user credentials provided in the `user.env` file.

 Once logged in, create a new process group based on the [translate workflow](./nifi-workflow.json) as specified in [here](../../../support/context/workflow/README.md#creating-a-workflow).

 The workflow contains a standard HTTP listener (ListenHTTP), the NiFi processor creating NGSI-LD version objects and a standard processor to capture the modified NGSI-LD content (PutFile).

-You can verify the processor settings to ensure the HTTP listener listens on the correct port and path (e.g. http://localhost:9010/ngsi), etc.

 ### 2. Start the Workflow
 Start the workflow as described [here](../../../support/context/workflow/README.md#starting-a-workflow).